Skip to main content

 About our SID activities

-The Spanish National Cybersecurity Institute (INCIBE), an entity dependent on the Ministry for Digital Transformation and the Civil Service, through the State Secretariat for Telecommunications and Digital Infrastructures, has organised a programme of activities in online and in-person format to mark Safer Internet Day 2025, which will take place on February 11 at the Polytechnic University of Valencia (UPV).
+The Spanish National Cybersecurity Institute (INCIBE), an entity dependent on the Ministry for Digital Transformation and the Civil Service, through the State Secretariat for Telecommunications and Digital Infrastructures, will organise a programme of activities in online and in-person format to mark Safer Internet Day 2026, which will take place on February 10.
+This year's specific theme, in Spain, is Digital Security for Education in the age of AI.

 You can follow the activities at www.incibe.es/eventos/sid.